malaria-atlas-project/generic-mbg/README.rst

   Behavior 1 is used for prior realization and map generation, and behavior 2 is used to generate samples for predictive validation.

+The following attributes are optional:

+* ``extra_reduce_fns`` : A list of reduction functions to be used in mapping.
+These should take two arguments, the first being the product so far and the second being a realization surface.
+The first argument will be None at the first call.
+The return value should be a new value for the first argument: an updated product so far.

+* ``extra_finalize`` : A function converting the products of the extra reduce functions to output asciis.
+It should take two arguments, the first being a ``{fn : prod}`` dictionary where ``fn`` is one of the extra reduce functions and ``prod`` is its final output; and the second being the total number of realization surfaces produced.
+The output should be a ``{name : surface}`` dictionary, where all of the 'surfaces' are vectors ready to be injected into the mask and written out as ascii files.